 An SMA is both an individual consultation and an informal group education session.

-We have developed a comprehensive online guide for those practices wanting to establish share medical appointments and group consultations in their practice.
+Health Care Home hosts a guide for practices wanting to establish shared medical appointments and group consultations in their practice.

 Learn how to conduct SMAs and become a certified SMA practitioner or facilitator by participating in the Australasian Society of Lifestyle Medicine's 6-hour training - either at a scheduled face-to-face workshop, online workshop (recorded videos) or live webinar series.